DavyJonesCodes/PyTweetToolkit/README.md

 ```

 If you need to install a newer version of Python, visit the [official Python website](https://www.python.org/downloads/) for download links and installation instructions.

+## Obtaining Authentication Cookies

+To use PyTweetToolkit, you'll need to obtain authentication cookies from Twitter's website using your browser's developer tools.
+Follow these steps to retrieve the required cookies:

+1. **Login to Twitter**: Log in to your Twitter account in your web browser.

+2. **Open Developer Tools**: Once logged in, open the developer tools in your web browser.
+You can usually access this by right-clicking on the page and selecting "Inspect".

+3. **Navigate to Application Tab**: In the developer tools, navigate to the "Application" or "Storage" tab.
+This tab contains information about cookies, local storage, and session storage.

+4. **Find Twitter Cookies**: Look for the section that displays cookies.
+Find the cookies associated with the Twitter website (`https://twitter.com`).
+These cookies typically include `auth_token` and `ct0`, among others.

+5. **Locating Cookie Values**: Locate the cookies associated with the Twitter website (`https://twitter.com`).
+Look for cookies named `auth_token` and `ct0`.

+6. **Extract Cookie Values**: Double-click on the value of the `auth_token` cookie to copy it.
+Similarly, double-click on the value of the `ct0` cookie to copy it as well.

+7. **Use Cookie Values as Tokens**: In your Python script or application, replace `YOUR_AUTH_TOKEN` with the value copied from the `auth_token` cookie and `YOUR_CSRF_TOKEN` with the value copied from the `ct0` cookie.
+These values will serve as your authentication token (`auth_token`) and Cross-Site Request Forgery (CSRF) token (`csrf_token`), respectively.

+For detailed instructions on how to use PyTweetToolkit, refer to the [Quick Start](#quick-start) section below.

 ## Quick Start